Breanna Wilson, Katherine Englishman

-*As each state and county across America continues to approach re-opening differently, be mindful that traveling right now increases your risk and the risk of those around you.
-So, please, use your noggin and observe local COVID-19 restrictions, stock up on supplies and fuel close to home, wash your hands, WEAR A MASK, and practice social distancing with locals.
+*As each state and county across America continues to approach COVID differently, be mindful that traveling increases your risk and the risk of those around you.
+Please observe local COVID-19 restrictions, stock up on supplies and fuel close to home, wash your hands, WEAR A MASK, and practice social distancing with locals.
 Your safest bet: bookmark this article for 2021.

-Oh, and some seriously spot-on cabins too, of course.
-Below are our six picks of the best Airbnb rentals in the Adirondack region.
+Oh, it's also home to some seriously spot-on cabins too, of course.
+Below are our six picks of the best Airbnb mountain cabin rentals in the Adirondack region.

 Vibe: That Good, Good Kind of Cabin in the Woods